mongodb/docs-app-services/source/includes/edge/local-ui-details.rst

        ``"FAILED"`` means that the instance has encountered an error condition that needs intervention.
 For more information, refer to :ref:`troubleshoot-edge-server-instance`.

+       ``"BOOTSTRAPPING"``: the instance is performing an initial download of the relevant documents in the data set, and is not yet ready to use.

    * - Version
      - The current version of the Edge Server code that the instance is